trancite/connectK-bitboard/README.md

 2. **EBF (Effective Branching Factor):**

-   * In Connect 4, there are up to 7 possible moves.
-A raw brute-force search would have an EBF of 7.0.
+   * In Connect K, with a NxM board, there are up to M < 11 possible moves.
+A raw brute-force search would have an EBF of M.
    * Thanks to our **Alpha-Beta pruning** and move ordering, our EBF is **below 1.6**.
-   * **What does this mean?** The engine is so efficient at discarding bad moves that, mathematically, it’s as if the game only had 1 or 2 real options per turn instead of 7.
+   * **What does this mean?** The engine is so efficient at discarding bad moves that, mathematically, it’s as if the game only had 1 or 2 real options per turn instead of M.

 3. **Game Solving:**